Amarpur, Banka: Market and livelihood

 Amarpur market has a feel of both urban and rural India.
 Market comprises all the essentials of modern needs.
 Amarpur market is a hub for nearby villages.

 Amarpur market is dominated by baniya community Bhagat Samaj and Saundik Samaj.

 Many retailer shop for clothes can be seen in market serving as wholeseller shop for small villages nearby.
 Jwellery shop also make a good chunk of Amarpur market.
 Core livelihood for many remains agriculture.

-Sugarcane mills which used to be many in number 15–20 years back has seen a great downfall due to non adopting of latest technology and lack of government support.
+Sugarcane mills which used to be many in number 15–20 years ago have seen a great downfall due to non adopting of latest technology and lack of government support.

 Peace environment of Amarpur due to minimal crime and urban nature of market make it a choice for villagers nearby to migrate from village to Amarpur city thus resulting huge land rate in market area and on Amarpur Bhagalpur SH 25 and Amarpur Shahkund Road.